-The magic in a magic performance is obviously important, there is no doubt about that.
-Having said that, a magicians confidence is almost equally important.
-Even the best sleight of hand expert can struggle to entertain people with the magic they have been practicing for years if they can’t turn their magic into a show.
-The difference between a good magician and a great magician, is usually just how they present their magic.
+The magic in a performance is obviously important, there is no doubt about that.
+Having said that, a magician’s confidence is almost equally important.
+Even the best sleight of hand expert can struggle to entertain people with the magic they have been practising for years if they can’t turn their magic into a show.
+The difference between a good magician and a great magician is usually just how they present their magic.

 Nerves take over the body, therefore it can often be hard for you to show your true personality and confidence, so we decided to give you some advice on how to remain calm to ensure your show goes perfectly.

 Suffering from nervousness before you perform can really get in the way of your performance – especially how you present your tricks.
 But it can also get in the way of your sleight of hand.
 If you are stressed, your muscles won’t be relaxed and that is not good for your performance.
 Take a few moments to try and compose yourself.
 Slow breaths in and out can really help you relax.